MCP Server for Milvus

 - `collection_name`: Name for the new collection

-- `index_params`: Optional index parameters
+- `**kwargs`: other optional index parameters

 - `milvus_load_collection`: Load a collection into memory for search and query